knro/indiwebmanager/README.md

 # Profiles

 The Web Application provides a default profile to run simulator drivers.
 To use a new profile, add the profile name and then click  the plus button.
 Next, select which drivers to run under this particular profile.
 After selecting the drivers, click the **Save** icon to save all your changes.
+To enable automatic startup of INDI server for a particular profile when the device boots up or when invoked manually via the **systemctl** command, check the **Auto Start** checkbox.

 # API